Bailieborough Community School

 Bailieborough Community School, alternatively spelled as Bailieboro, and commonly referred to as BCS, is a community school located in the town of Bailieborough, County Cavan, Ireland.
 The school was an amalgamation of two previous schools in the town; Bailieborough Vocation School, colloquially called The Tech; and Lourdesville Secondary School, colloquially referred to as 'The Convent'.
-The school was built on the site of the existing Lourdesville School, and was opened on the 8 November 1982 by the then Minister for Posts and Telegraphs, John P. Wilson.
+The school was built on the site of the existing Lourdesville School, and was opened on the 8 November 1982 by the then Minister for Posts and Telegraphs, John Wilson.

 The school has 36 teaching classrooms, a physical education gym, a gaelic football pitch and two car parks.
 As of 2019, there were over 630 students enrolled in BCS.

 Programs

 Leaving Certificate Vocational Programme

 Bailieborough Community School offers the Leaving Cert Vocational Programme (LCVP) in the school to all fifth years who achieve certain qualifications.
 These qualifications are based on the electives that the student chooses for their Leaving Certificate, along with the three core subjects - Irish, English and Mathematics.